oracle-samples/maa/private_dns_views_for_dr/README.md

     - Add the private view to the primary VCN's DNS resolver:
         - Click in PRIMARY VCN > Click in the "DNS resolver" resource.
         - Add the DNS private view to the list of private views.
 This way, the hosts in the primary VCN, will resolve the names of secondary midtier hosts using that private view.
-    - Validate the resolution in the PRIMARY hosts, by doing ping and nslookup of the SECONDARY midtier hostnames.
+    - Validate the resolution in the PRIMARY hosts, by doing nslookup of the SECONDARY midtier hostnames.
 They must be resolved with the primary hosts' IPs.
-To make sure that DNS resolution is used for these names, you can make sure that the aliases do not exist in the /etc/hosts file of the midtiers.
     NOTE: it is not essential to add the secondary hostnames to the primary site.
 It is expected that only the primary hostnames appear in the WebLogic configuration.
 But this is to prevent issues, just in case any reference to secondary names is added in the config while the secondary site takes the primary role.
 But this is done to avoid errors in primary, in case that any reference to secondary names was added to the config while the secondary site takes the primary role.

 - For **SECONDARY region**, do the same but in the other way.
 In OCI Console, go to secondary region and: